Prostate cancer symptoms

 Early prostate cancer rarely causes symptoms.
-Even when prostate cancer is advanced at the time of diagnosis, there may be no symptoms.
-When symptoms do occur, they are often due to non-cancerous conditions, such as benign prostate hyperplasia.
+Even people diagnosed with advanced prostate cancer may have no symptoms.
+Symptoms such as difficulty passing urine are most often due to non-cancerous changes, such as benign prostate hyperplasia.

 - frequent or sudden need to urinate